wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-office-add-ins/includes/3-apis.md

 #### Contextual add-ins

 Contextual add-ins are Outlook add-ins that activate based on text in a message or appointment.
 You may have seen the default contextual add-ins in Outlook, such as Bing Maps or Suggested Meetings.
-Using contextual add-ins, a user can initiate tasks related to a message without leaving the message itself, which results in an easier and richer user experience.
+Using contextual add-ins, a user can start tasks related to a message without leaving the message itself, which results in an easier and richer user experience.

 The following table lists a few example tasks based on a user's selection.